 “We’re sorry that we were unable to take your call.”

-“We’re sorry that our customer representatives were all occupied at that time.”
+“We’re sorry that our customer service personnel were all occupied at that time.”

 Respond in A Timely Manner

-In both business and personal situations, it’s important to respond in a timely manner if you miss someone’s call.
-If your inability to respond to a call caused harm, it’s better to express regret as soon as possible, instead of waiting unnecessarily.
+In both business and personal situations, it’s important to respond promptly after missed calls.
+If your inability to respond quickly to a call caused harm, it’s better to express regret as soon as possible, instead of waiting unnecessarily.
 However, even an apology that is given long after is better than none.

 While you may genuinely have something to do that is more urgent than taking a call, it can make a customer feel like they’re not important, if you’re busy wiping a counter instead of giving them information on a product that they need.

 Similarly, if a friend calls and you ignored their call because of something frivolous, they may feel hurt.
 If you do it all the time, they will question the value of the friendship to you.
-If you genuinely feel sorry about missing their call, respond in timely manner.
+If you genuinely feel sorry about missed calls, give them a prompt response and a proper apology.

 Give A Reason

 Most people can understand when an otherwise competent person, is unable to manage in a given situation and must miss a call.
-When you miss someone’s call and can give a reason that helps them to empathize with your situation, they will readily forgive.
+When you miss a call and can give a reason that helps them to empathize with your personal circumstances, they will readily forgive.

 You can say: